Harriman Alaska expedition: Expedition publications

 Harriman paid for the creation of several sizable volumes of the discoveries of the expedition.
-When Harriman died in 1909, his wife provided additional money to continue the publications.
+When Harriman died in 1909, his wife provided additional funds to continue the publications.
 Merriam served as the editor, and spent twelve years working on the publications.

 John Burroughs, a best-selling nature author, was the official scribe of the expedition.
 He wrote much of Volume I, an overview of the trip.
 Volumes VI and VII, which were to be written by Merriam and feature mammals, never appeared.
 Perhaps Merriam simply couldn’t find the time with his other duties.
 Subsequent volumes were written by other expedition scientists or authors hired by Merriam to finish the work.
-While they often mentioned the beauty and grandeur of the Alaskan coast, the publications were mostly highly technical and written for other scientists.
+While they often mentioned the beauty and grandeur of the Alaskan coast, the publications were mostly highly technical and written for scientists.

-The first volume was published in 1901, and they continued to be published in the next few years.
+The first volume was published in 1901, and they continued to be published during the next few years.
 The Smithsonian republished the entire series in 1910, and the volumes are now available as free downloads.